BlvcMamba/Izzycious/README.md

 - 🔭 I’m currently working on building more on the blockchain and documenting about it
 - 🌱 I’m currently learning solidity & Rust, also checking into securities of smart contracts
-- 👯 I’m looking to collaborate on Javascript or any blockchain project
+- 👯 I’m looking to collaborate on Javascript or any blockchain project which are EVM compatible.
+- 👯 I’m looking to collaborate on writing documentations and Help projects with their technical concepts.

+- I write articles on blockchain ✨ on [hashnode]: https://izzycious.hashnode.dev/

 <!--
 **Izzycious/Izzycious** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.